Resorts World Manila, the hottest and premier entertainment and gaming complex, is actually in Pasay City.

 During that time there were few cars or vehicles parked on the road.
 It was easier to navigate your way through the streets.
 But when I reached college, the security at the Villamor Gate became an inconvenience.
 I studied in Manila.
 The travel from Manila to Pasay coupled with my academic schedule often made me go beyond ten pm.
 As I do not have the time to renew that curfew pass, I often pray that entry to Villamor Air Base was not strict.
 Otherwise, I am forced to let the curfew pass or send a message to my father to fetch me at the gate.
 It was so inconvenient as cellphones were just invented a decade later.

 Now that the area has been sold, I think to MegaWorld, drastic changes have been happening to Villamor.
 The Air Force base has been confined to a much smaller area.
 Demolition of familiar establishments and construction of new infrastructures have taken place.
-I missed my elementary and high school that were transferred near the golf course.
+I missed my elementary and high school that was transferred near the golf course.
 When I saw my high school building being demolished, I really felt that a part of my life was also being torn down.
 Each and every nook of that high school was a part of my life.
 I wanted to stop the demolition every time I passed by the area.
 But, I know there is nothing constant but change itself.

 As I looked at the changes that have taken place, I began to appreciate it.
 It made Villamor “classy”.
 Going to a high-end mall has never been easier than before.
 Resorts World opened a new world for the residents of the once military dominated theme that was Villamor Air Base.
 Now, the area has been transformed into something as if its a place abroad.
 Resorts World Manila is now the premier and hottest entertainment and gaming complex in the country.

 New Port Mall in Resorts World Manila has theaters that are convenient, advanced and high tech.
-During weekends, these theaters run for twenty four (24) hours non-stop.
+During weekends, these theaters run for twenty-four (24) hours non-stop.
 Yet, I still have to experience watching a movie at 4 a.m.
 I wonder if I can sleep inside New Port’s Movie House?
 Here you can have the experience of watching a movie while lounging on a lazy boy.
 Popcorn and drinks can be ordered without leaving the comfort of your seat.
 All you got to do is to push a button.

 Crisostomo Restaurant has a branch inside the New Port Mall.
 I often see a lot of foreigners enjoying those delectable dishes served at Crisostomo.
 Definitely, a taste of how life was in Rizal’s time.
 The cuisine is authentically Filipino.
 It gives an introduction of how it is being Filipino and be proud being one.